Bursitis - information and doctors

 Bursae can become inflamed in all joints of the body.

 Around 160 bursae are responsible for painless movement in the body.
-For example, bursae are found in the shoulder joint, at the hip or in the ankle joint of the foot.
+For example, bursae can be found in the shoulder joint, the hip or the ankle joint of the foot.
 Theoretically, all bursae in the body can become inflamed.
-However, bursitis is particularly common in stressed areas or joints, such as the shoulder, arm and shoulder, the hip, the elbow, the foot and heel or the knee.
-Bursitis (ICD code: M71.9) is also known as bursopathy, unspecified and can have various causes.
+However, bursitis is particularly common in stressed areas or joints, such as the shoulder, hip, elbow, foot and heel or knee.
+Bursitis (ICD code: 71.9) is also known as bursitis and can have various causes.

 Schleimbeutel Hüftgelenk

-Bursae protect the tissues of the hip. © bilderzwerg / Fotolia
+Bursae protect the tissue of the hip. © bilderzwerg / Fotolia

 What are the causes of bursitis?

-In many cases, too much pressure is responsible for the inflammation of the bursa.
+In many cases, excessive pressure is responsible for the inflammation of the bursa.
 In particular, recurring and/or persistent activities that exert a pressure stimulus on the bursa can cause inflammation.
-These activities include, for example, tiling or carpeting, sitting on hard chairs for long periods of time, or endurance sports such as long-distance running.
-The pressure stimulation causes so-called microtraumatisation.
-These tiny injuries cause an inflammatory reaction in the affected structure.
+These activities include, for example, laying tiles or carpets, sitting on hard chairs for long periods or endurance sports such as long-distance running.
+The pressure irritation causes so-called microtraumatization.
+These micro-injuries cause an inflammatory reaction in the affected structure.

-Likewise, major injuries and trauma for example owing to accidents, can also favour the development of bursitis.
-In the case of an open injury, bacteria can get into the wound and infect the bursa.
-This bacterial bursitis, however, occurs rather more rarely.
-More often, bursitis is the result of a blow or a collision.
-The bursa fills with blood as a result of the accident and then becomes inflamed.
+Larger injuries and traumas, such as those caused by accidents, can also promote the development of bursitis.
+In the event of an open injury, bacteria can enter the wound and infect the bursa.
+However, such bacterial bursitis occurs less frequently.
+Bursitis is more often the result of a blow or a collision.
+The bursa fills with blood as a result of the accident and becomes inflamed.

 Schleimbeutelentzündung Knie